 Recurrent pericarditis, also known as relapsing pericarditis, may be incessant – where there is a relapse within six weeks of stopping treatment (this may be a continuation of the first episode of pericarditis), or intermittent – where more than six weeks pass between relapses (a true recurrence).
 The condition may be debilitating.

 Where recurrent pericarditis is severe and unresponsive to treatment, surgery may be recommended.
 The procedure is called a pericardiectomy and involves the removal of a part or most of the pericardium.

 This is a rare but serious potential complication of pericarditis.
-It develops when the pericardium is inflamed for a long period of time, and subsequently thickens and contracts around the heart – compromising its functioning.
-Symptoms of constrictive pericarditis may include swelling of the legs, ankles and other parts of the body, tiredness and shortness of breath.
+It develops when the pericardium is inflamed for a long period of time, and subsequently thickens and contracts around the heart, compromising its functioning.
+Symptoms of constrictive pericarditis may include:

 Constrictive pericarditis may be transient or chronic.
 Where the condition is chronic, a pericardiectomy is typically the only effective treatment.
 If constrictive pericarditis is suspected, medical advice should be sought immediately.